naston70/jeremys-it-lab/Practice-Questions/sybex-ccna/2.Network-Access/network-access.md

 * D. Assign the VLAN to an interface on the other switch.

 A:- B, you must manually configure the VLAN on the cisco switch(s).

+39.
+A:- B, when a VLAN is created , so is a broadcast domain.
+The broadcast domain/VLAN requires its own unique IP network addressing and a router to route between networks.

+40. An administrator calls you and states that they believe an interface is down on a router you maintain.
+Which command will show only the interface, the IP address configured, and the status of the interface?
+* A. Router#show ip interface
+* B. Router#show interface
+* C. Router#show ip interface brief
+* D. Router#show interface brief

+A:- C.

+41.

+42. You have connected a Dell switch to the Cisco switch you are configuring and you cannot get a trunk between the two.
+What must be changed?
+* A. The Dell switch must be configured to use ISL.
+* B. The Cisco switch must be configured to use 802.1Q.
+* C. Both switches need to have duplicated VLAN configurations.
+* D. VTP needs to be configured on each of the switches.

+A:- B, the Dell cannot support proprietary protocol ISL (inter-switch link), both switches need to have duplicate VLAN configurations, that will not prevent them from creating a trunk between themselves.
+VTP is also a proprietary Cisco protocol so cannot be configured on the Dell.

+43. You need to view all of the trunks on a switch and verify that they have the proper trunking protocols configured.
+Which command will display the information?
+* A. Switch#show interfaces brief
+* B. Switch#show interfaces trunk
+* C. Switch#show switchport trunk
+* D. Switch#show switchport brief

+A:- B, ```show interface trunk``` will display all of the configured trunks on the switch.

+44. What is the default VTP mode all switches are configured as by default?
+A. Server
+B. Client
+C. Transparent
+D. Master

+A:- A.